Spoiler alert! … there might not be any one specific best diet for heart health.

 Do it every day.
 Do it again.
 And.
 Again.

-Nutrition plays a key role of course … but not the only role in many health conditions and heart diseases are not different.
-Aside from eating well, other factors are important to consider, as we saw from the Heart and Stroke Foundation’s tips for healthy living, above.
+Nutrition plays a key role of course.
+But aside from eating well, other factors are important to consider, as we saw from the Heart and Stroke Foundation’s tips for healthy living above.

-The Heart and Stroke Foundation has a tip sheet for helping you manage stress that covers a variety of simple but effective coping exercises – you can find it here.
+The Heart and Stroke Foundation has a tip sheet for helping you manage stress that covers a variety of simple but effective coping exercises.

 Other articles you might find interesting: